Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 app.UseRouting();
 ````

-It can be placed before `UseStaticFiles` if you need CSP headers to be delivered with static content such as `SVG`.
+It can be placed before `UseStaticFiles` if you need CSP headers to be delivered with peculiar content such as `SVG`.

 You configure CSP via *appsettings.json* or via an `Action` in *Program.cs*.